TrustTheVote-Project/VTP-RCV-demo/docs/DesignNotes.md

 - Given an connection ID, will invoke tally-contests on the server side backend
 - Supports various switches, each switch being a different UX button

-Supports calling the python script tally-contests with various switches.
-Each different python switch might map to a different button.
+Supports calling the backend python script tally-contests with various switches.
+Each different python switch would map (TBD) to a different button.
 It is this endpoint which is of high interest to the RCV folks as it is this one where the voter can see how their ranked voted is counted across the rounds of rank choice voting.
 As such we probably want to plan some time optimizing the UX experience for this - the better it is, the more compelling RCV should be for the voter.

 ## Other Odds and Ends